Albuquerque New Mexico Temple Wiki

 Missionary work among Native Americans began as early as the 1860s.
 Two elders found success while laboring among the Zuni Indians on the Little Colorado River in New Mexico.
 They baptized more than 100 converts.
 Many Church settlements in New Mexico absorbed refugees from the Latter-day Saint colonies in Mexico during the Mexican Revolution in 1912.

-The Temple was announced on Saturday, 5 April 1997 during the Saturday Morning session of the 167th Annual Conference by President Gordon B. Hinckley.[1]Hinckley, Gordon B.“ May We Be Faithful and True.”
-LDS.org, 5 April 1997.
-Accessed 22 January 2015[2]“Open House, Dedication Set for Albuquerque Temple.”
-LDSChurchNewsArchive.com, 5 February 2000.
+The First Presidency announced a house of the Lord for Albuquerque, New Mexico, on 4 April 1997.
+The day after, President Hinckley repeated the news in the Saturday morning session of the 167th Annual Conference .[1]Hinckley, Gordon B.โ€œ May We Be Faithful and True.โ€ LDS.org, 5 April 1997.
+Accessed 22 January 2015[2]โ€œOpen House, Dedication Set for Albuquerque Temple.โ€ LDSChurchNewsArchive.com, 5 February 2000.
 Accessed 6 January 2015 The temple was announced in conjunction with one for Campinas Brazil.

 Announced 5 April 1997